rapid7/propsd/README.md

 so you can run propsd without terminal output.
 Log files aren't rotated by propsd, so you'll want to configure something externally to handle that if you enable file logging.

+### log:access

+Propsd also logs access requests to its endpoints.
+The `log:access` configuration namespace exposes two options: `level` and `filename`.

+Output is logged in JSON format using the standard [Apache combined log format](https://httpd.apache.org/docs/2.4/logs.html#combined).

+### log:access:level
+This defines the verbosity of access logging.
+The default level is "verbose".
+Other supported values are "debug", "info", "warn", and "error".

+### log:access:filename
+This defines an additional file for logging access requests.
+The same considerations apply to this file as do to `log:filename` above.

 ### properties